José María Gil-Robles y Quiñones: Politics

-During the dictatorship of Miguel Primo de Rivera, he was secretary of the Catholic-Agrarian National Confederation and member of the Writing Council of El Debate.
-After the declaration of the Second Spanish Republic, he participated in and led the Acción Nacional (National Action) party, later renamed Acción Popular (Popular Action).
+He supported the coup d'etat of Miguel Primo de Rivera and during the dictatorship he was secretary of the Catholic-Agrarian National Confederation and member of the Writing Council of El Debate.Gil-Robles held the view, in the 1920s, that political parties and the constitutional that empowered them were anti-social and anti-national.
+Nonetheless, after the declaration of the Second Spanish Republic, he participated in and led the Acción Nacional (National Action) party, later renamed Acción Popular (Popular Action).

 In the elections of 1931, he was chosen as a deputy in the Cortes for Salamanca.
 During the period of the Republic, he maintained the posture of "accidentalism": whether Spain was a monarchy or republic was less important than the law's compatibility with religious principles.
+While rejecting fascism as “pagan” and “totalitarian” he copied fascist styles like its nationalist populism, leadership cult and youth wing.

+Gil-Robles saw the actions of the first Republican government to terminate the Church’s centuries-old privileges, as religious persecution and so mobilised Catholic voters in the elections of 1933.